 The varicella vaccine contains weakened, live varicella virus.
 There are two formulations:

-For more information, see the Chickenpox vaccine information statement.
+For more information, see the Centers for Disease Control and Prevention's (CDC) Chickenpox vaccine information statement.

-Vaccination against varicella is part of the routine vaccination schedule recommended for children.
+Vaccination against varicella is part of the routine vaccination schedule recommended for children Childhood Vaccination Schedule Most doctors follow the vaccination schedule recommended by the Centers for Disease Control and Prevention (CDC—see the schedule for infants and children and the schedule for older children... read more .
 The vaccine is given as an injection under the skin.
 Two doses are given: at age 12 to 15 months and at age 4 to 6 years.
-It is also recommended for all adolescents and adults who have not had the vaccine or the disease.
-It is given to them in two doses 4 to 12 weeks apart.
+It is also recommended for all adolescents and adults who have not had chickenpox or the vaccine.
+It is given to them in two doses 4 to 8 weeks apart.

 Because the vaccine contains live virus, it is not given to pregnant women, people with a weakened immune system, or people with cancer of the bone marrow or lymphatic system.

-Taking aspirin and related drugs (salicylates) after vaccination can cause a rare but serious disorder called Reye syndrome in children under 16 years old.
+Taking aspirin and related drugs (salicylates) after vaccination can cause a rare but serious disorder called Reye syndrome Reye Syndrome Reye syndrome is a very rare but life-threatening disorder that causes inflammation and swelling of the brain and impairment and loss of function of the liver.
+The cause of Reye syndrome is... read more in children under 16 years old.
 Thus, such children should not be given these drugs for 6 weeks after vaccination.

 The following English-language resources may be useful.
 Please note that THE MANUAL is not responsible for the content of these resources.

 Centers for Disease Control and Prevention (CDC): Information statement about chickenpox vaccine